ExcellentWish/portfolio-project-4/README.md

 I chose the fonts Exo and Roboto I wanted a bold/statement font to use for headings which is why I chose 'Exo' and then 'Roboto' for the general content as it's easier to read for the user.

+## Features

+### Current Features

+#### Home page
+- **Navigation bar**: The navigation bar has links to all the active pages for the user and are clearly labelled, the menus option has a dropdown link to take the user to the food or drink menu.
+If the user is logged in then 'Logout' will appear otehrwsie the user will be given the option to 'Register' or 'Login'/
+- **Menus image with link**: This image is clickable and will take the user to the menus page.
+- **Reservations image with link**: This image is clickable and will take the user to the reservations page.
+- **Footer**: The footer displays some of the restaurants key information and has links to social accounts.

+#### Menus - Food & Drinks
+- **Seperate menus**: Each page displays all sections of the menus seperately, each menu item has the Dish/Drink name, dish/drink description, price, dietary information & any allergens.

+#### Reservations
+- **Reservation form**: This page consists of the customer & reservation model forms, they are displayed together to appear as one.
+If the user is logged in then their name & email address are pre-populated.

+#### Contact Form
+- **Contact form**: